dbriksza/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express can run a server and be middle to that same server

 - [ ] Describe Middleware?

+Middleware is functionality added inbetween the server and the servee

 - [ ] Describe a Resource?

+A resource is anything that is given or recieved by the server

 - [ ] What can the API return to help clients know if a request was successful?

+API can return status codes and the corresponding messages

 - [ ] How can we partition our application into sub-applications?

+We can use routes/sub-routes to break our app into multiple managable pieces

 ## Project Setup